erfanium/fastify-web-response/readme.md

 # fastify-web-response

-enables returning `Response` and `ReadableStream` as a result value in fastify routes, so this code will be work:
+enables returning `Response` and `ReadableStream` as a result value in fastify routes.
+so this code will be work:

 ```js
 import fastify from "fastify"